MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 ```

- Assuming the call produced a successful route, we can get the route instructions by looping through the itinerary items and pulling out the instruction text, as shown in  REF _Ref263771093 \r \h Listing 17.
+ Assuming the call produced a successful route, we can get the route instructions by looping through the itinerary items and pulling out the instruction text, as shown in  Listing 17.

  **Listing 17 - Extracting and printing route instructions from Routes API response**